 Reporting is the first step against negative and illegal workplace harassment encounters.

-A Miami attorney can initiate legal action for victims of workplace sexual harassment, based on protections outlined in Title VII of the Civil Rights Act of 1964.
-Harassment is illegal when it is so frequent, or severe that it creates a hostile, or offensive work environment and results in an adverse employment decision, such as a victim being fired, transferred, or demoted.
-The harasser can be a business owner, manager, supervisor, a co-worker, or someone who is not an employee of the employer, such as a client, or customer.
+A Hialeah sexual harassment attorney can initiate legal action for victims of sexual harassment occurring in a school workplace, based on protections outlined in Title VII of the Civil Rights Act of 1964 and Title IX.
+Harassment is illegal when it is so frequent, or severe that it creates a hostile, or offensive environment.
+The Office for Civil Rights has long recognized that sexual harassment of students engaged in by school employees, other students, or third parties is covered by Title IX.
+Individuals who are sexually harassed should identify and report the harassers who may be business owners, managers, supervisors, a co-workers, teachers, or someone who is not an employee of the employer, such as a client, or customer of the workplace where the incident occurred.

-A skilled attorney will review a claim and seek available legal remedies against workplace harassment, especially when it is directed toward a specific group, or individual.
-The law addresses harassment in the form of unwelcome physical advances, requests for inappropriate favors and other verbal, or physical conduct when it results in a hostile work environment where a boss or employer does not remedy verbal, or physical inappropriate behavior, affecting work performance and creating intimidating, hostile and abusive work environments.
+Skilled sexual harassment lawyers will review a claim and seek available legal remedies against workplace harassment, especially when it is directed toward a minor who has been endangered by this action.
+The law addresses harassment in the form of unwelcome physical advances, requests for inappropriate favors and other verbal, or physical conduct of a compromising nature.

 Reporting is the first step against negative and illegal workplace harassment encounters.
 And employees may make a direct report to a manager of the harasser, and human resources; request mediation; initiate formal grievance procedures; and/or file a claim with the Equal Employment Opportunity Commission (EEOC).
-An experienced lawyer can draft a complaint against the alleged workplace harassment, under the requirements outlined in Federal laws.
+Experienced lawyers can draft a complaint against the alleged workplace harassment, or sexual harasser under the requirements outlined in Federal laws.

 Seek legal counsel

-If an employee does not wish to proceed with any other steps before contacting EEOC, they do not need to, and may seek alternate professional counsel for guidance.
-Contact an experienced sexual harassment attorney in Miami, if work-related harassment interferes with a job, or career in South Florida.
+If an employee or employer is involved with, or made aware of incidents of sexual harassment in the workplace, causing harm to students or co-workers, they should immediately seek professional legal counsel for guidance.
+Contact an experienced sexual harassment attorney in Hialeah if work-related harassment interferes with a job, or student’s education in South Florida.